School of Nursing

-The Masters in Science degree program requires the completion of 38 credits.
+The leadership in education concentration requires 38 credits of study and the Leadership in Administration Concentration requires 37 credits of study.
 Undergraduate RN-BSN students at NDMU will be considered for provisional early admission to the MSN Program during their final semester.
 NDMU RN to BSN graduates are able to waive the MSN Leadership course, NUR-510, for the BSN course NUR-432 and the MSN Informatics course, NUR-520, for the BSN course NUR-303.

-To qualify for unconditional admission to the Master of Science in Nursing program, students must have an active registered nursing license from Maryland or a compact state; a 3.0 GPA in a BSN program; clinical nursing experience, and a clearly-written essay as outlined on the graduate application.
+To qualify for unconditional admission to the Master of Science in Nursing program, students must have an active registered nursing license from Maryland or a compact state; a 3.0 GPA in a BSN program; clinical nursing experience, and a clearly-written statement of goals for graduate study.

 The nursing graduate programs are accredited by the Accreditation Commission for Education in Nursing (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326, 404-975-5000).